Spoilers for all works set prior to the end of Avengers: Endgame are unmarked.

-- Abnormal Ammo: Ant-Man carries around a bunch of metal disks the size of coins that he throws around like shuriken.
+- Abnormal Ammo: Ant-Man carries around a bunch of metal discs the size of coins that he throws around like shuriken.
 However, they're not here to hurt.
-The discs contain Pym particles that can apply a shrinking or growing effect on any object, allowing Scott to take advantage of surrounding things in unexpected ways.
+The discs contain Pym Particles that can apply a shrinking or growing effect on any object, allowing Scott to take advantage of surrounding things in unexpected ways.

 - Action Dad: He has a daughter, Cassie Lang, and he wants to be a hero for her.